-Directional precision pins (with tolerances down to .000003” [.000076mm] on OD’s/ID’s and .000010” [.000254mm] flatness) are manufactured by our experienced precision machinists with specialized and custom equipment.
-In most cases, precision grinding and lapping is required to maintain the finishes and tolerances required by our customers.
+Directional precision pins (with tolerances down to .000003” [.000076mm] on OD’s and ID’s and .000010” [.000254mm] flatness) are manufactured by our experienced precision machinists with specialized and custom-made equipment.
+In most cases, precision grinding and lapping is required to maintain the finishes and tolerances required by our customers, specifically in the aerospace segment.
 Many of the directional precision pins manufactured by the machinists require special tooling or fixturing to hold, grind or inspect the part.
+Roundness charts and surface finish inspections are commonly requested by our customers in order to meet specific internal and external requirements.
 Some of the surface finishes we are required to hold today could basically be scratched by grains of dust.
-Materials most commonly used include carbides and hardened steels.
-The highest level of care must go into manufacturing every step of the way.
+Materials most commonly used in this application include carbides and hardened steels.
+The highest level of care must go into manufacturing during every step of the process.

 Gyroscopic precision pin applications are used frequently in instrumentation for both the aerospace and the Energy segment.
 Used mostly for navigation, directional pins can also stabilize and orient cameras, instrumentation and robots for drilling in the oil and gas industry.
 Precision pins assembled within gyroscopes help enable accurate orientation of subsea drilling applications.